Charities that Accept Craft Donations

 3. Quilts for Kids

-Quilts is a nonprofit organization that provides comfort to children in need through handmade quilts.
+Quilts for Kids is a nonprofit organization that provides comfort to children in need through handmade quilts.
 The organization accepts donations of handmade quilts, which are distributed to children’s hospitals, shelters, and other organizations that serve children in need.
 These quilts provide a tangible expression of care and support and can help to alleviate stress and anxiety in children who are going through difficult times.

 By donating a handmade quilt or getting involved in the quilt-making process, you can help to provide comfort and hope to children in need.
 It is a 4-star charity as rated on Charity Navigator with a score of 90%.